Ultimate Fargo Real Estate Investing Guide for 2026

 Mortgage Note Investing

-When a loan is being paid as agreed, it’s considered a performing note.
-These notes are a consistent source of passive income.
-Some note investors look for non-performing notes because if the mortgage note investor can’t successfully re-negotiate the loan, they can always purchase the property at foreclosure for a low price.
+Loans that are being repaid on time are referred to as performing notes.
+Performing notes are a repeating source of cash flow.
+Some note investors buy non-performing notes because when the mortgage note investor cannot satisfactorily re-negotiate the mortgage, they can always take the collateral at foreclosure for a low amount.

-At some point, you could create a mortgage note portfolio and start needing time to manage your loans by yourself.
-In this event, you may want to enlist one of loan servicing companies in Fargo ND that will essentially convert your portfolio into passive income.
+Ultimately, you could grow a group of mortgage note investments and be unable to service them by yourself.
+In this case, you could employ one of loan portfolio servicing companies in ND that would essentially turn your portfolio into passive cash flow.

 Foreclosure Rates